Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/Inglese/Riassunto dei 3 capitoli di inglese.md

 ### **Logical Thinking**

-At the heart of computational thinking lies **logic**, a system for distinguishing correct arguments from incorrect ones.
-An argument, in this context, is a chain of reasoning that leads to a conclusion.
-Logic provides the principles to determine whether an argument is valid or not, which is essential when working with computers, as they automate our reasoning processes.
+At the core of computational thinking is **logic**, which helps us tell the difference between good and bad reasoning.
+Logic is important because computers follow our instructions exactly, so we need to make sure our reasoning is correct.

-A **premise** is a statement that can be evaluated as either true or false.
-For example, in the classic argument:
+A **premise** is a statement that can be true or false.
+For example:

 1. Socrates is a man.